AjinkyaSambare/MatchPrediction/readme.md

 ### Data Processing (`preprocess.py`)

-- **Purpose**: To transform raw match data into a format suitable for analysis and modeling.
+* Purpose: To transform raw match data into a format suitable for analysis and modeling
-- **Process**:
+* Process:
-  - **Load Data**: Combines match detail and ball-by-ball action into a comprehensive dataset.
+  * Load Data: Combines match detail and ball-by-ball action into a comprehensive dataset
-  - **Filter Data**: Removes matches involving non-standard teams like 'World XI'.
+  * Filter Data: Removes matches involving non-standard teams like 'World XI'
-  - **Aggregate Statistics**: Computes match-level statistics like total runs and wickets.
+  * Aggregate Statistics: Computes match-level statistics like total runs and wickets
-  - **Generate Features**: Creates features such as team win rates and venue statistics.
+  * Generate Features: Creates features such as team win rates and venue statistics
-  - **Encode Categoricals**: Converts textual data into numerical format using label encoding.
+  * Encode Categoricals: Converts textual data into numerical format using label encoding

 ### Detailed Explantion to Preprocessing Script for Cricket Match Prediction System